d2l-ai/d2l-en/chapter_multilayer-perceptrons/kaggle-house-price.md

 ## Data Preprocessing

-As stated above, we have a wide variety of datatypes.
+As stated above, we have a wide variety of data types.
 Before we feed it into a deep network, we need to perform some amount of processing.
 Let us start with the numerical features.